AryanJadhav8/qr-code-generator/README.md

-# qr-code-generator
-A simple Python app that generates QR codes from text or URLs.

 # QR Code Generator 🔲

-A simple Python app that generates a QR code from any text or URL.
+A simple Python app that generates QR codes from any text or URL.

 ## 📸 Preview